joshjohanning/joshjohanning.github.io/_posts/2023-06-22-github-actions-tokenization.md

 {% endraw %}

 Note that if you are injecting a secret into a raw file, ensure that wherever this file is ending up is not somewhere where it can be accessed by the general viewing public.
-If using self-hosted runners, it also might be a good idea to have a post job step to delete the tokenized file.
+If using self-hosted runners, it is a good idea to have a step that always runs to delete the tokenized file.

 ## iOS?